dipAch/dipach.github.io/_posts/2026-07-21-cassandra-lwt-the-read-modify-write-problem.md

 When the condition fails, the coordinator reads the row and finds `id=1` already exists and immediately proposes an empty mutation.
 There is nothing to build in this case.

 But, when the condition succeeds, the coordinator computes the actual write, which takes the extra time.
-No `commit=` metric appears in the latency line-item because `commitPaxos()` is skipped entirely for empty updates — no `COMMIT_DONE` event is emitted, so there is no end-timestamp to compute the delta against.
+No `"commit="` metric appears in the latency line-item because `commitPaxos()` is skipped entirely for empty updates and no `COMMIT_DONE` event is emitted, so there is no end-timestamp to compute the delta against.

 `total=2ms` Vs `total=7ms` in this instance, shows how much the synchronous commit phase contributes when it runs.